 They taste like clams and are fun, even as a light meal.
 Served with lemon juice and iced water on a hot summer day, you’ll have a refreshing and satisfying French cuisine.

-See Related: Best Places to Visit in France
+See Related: Places to Visit in France

-The meat is rich and dark, with a delicate texture and an earthy flavor that makes it special.
+The meat is rich and dark, with a delicate texture and an earthy flavor that makes it unique.
 And who knows?
 You might already have eaten pigeon meat — in the U.S., it’s called squab.

-If you want to venture into a pigeon recipe at home, there are actually plenty of ways to cook and season your bird.
+If you want to venture into a pigeon recipe at home, there are plenty of ways to cook and season your bird.
 All you need is the pigeon breasts, some olive oil, and some flavors like cumin, garlic, and pepper.
 Prepare the oven for this one, as roasting is better than frying the meat in the frying pan.

 See Related: House a Go-Go Is Worth the Stop!

-3. Langue de Boeuf Fumée: Beef Tongue
+6. Langue de Boeuf Fumée